bcgsc/rnaseq_utils/scripts/check_splits.md

 6000
 ```

-30,000 splits within 10,000 contigs have >= 1 read pair support each.
+30,000 splits within 10,000 contigs have >= 1 read-pair support(s) each.

-6,000 contigs with only 1 split each, where each split has >= 1 read pair support.
+6,000 contigs with only 1 split each, where each split has >= 1 read-pair support(s).